Home/Golf

 via Imago

 When Steve Wheatcroft finally stepped through the gates of Augusta National Golf Club this spring, he did so not as a competitor but as a father.
-The former PGA Tour pro had never seen the Masters in person, and he was determined to make the most of it with his young son, Chase.
-“The expectations are through the roof,” he said on his podcast.
+The former PGA Tour pro had never seen the Masters in person, and he was determined to make the most of it with his young son, Chase Wheatcroft.
+“The expectations are through the roof,” Steve said on his podcast The Uncomfortable Chat.
 “Nothing’s going to live up to this.
 And it blew him out of the water.”
-So they spent the day walking the entire course, securing prime seats at the twelfth tee, the sixteenth tee, and finally the corner of the eighteenth green, where Wheatcroft finally caught Jordan Spieth.
+So they spent the day walking the entire course, securing prime seats at the twelfth tee, the sixteenth tee, and finally the corner of the eighteenth green, where the former pro finally caught Jordan Spieth.

-He shared his experience of the legendary course.
-“It’s one of the most magical places I’d ever seen.
-Especially the practice round days.
-You’re thinking, if you could get one good seed on one hole, it’d be a cool experience.”
+Wheatcroft, who made a career switch to a financial advisor last year, shared his experience of the legendary course.
+“It’s one of the most magical places I’ve ever seen, especially the practice round days.
+You’re thinking, if you could get one good seed on one hole, it’d be a cool experience,” Steve said during his conversation with Walker Cup captain Nathan Smith.
 And there, a moment unfolded that meant more than any view of the Augusta’s Amen Corner.
 Spieth was practicing chips and putts on the eighteenth, surrounded by kids hoping for an autograph.
 Wheatcroft reassured them, “He’ll be over, guys.
 Don’t worry about it.”
 Minutes later, Spieth’s caddie, Michael Greller, spotted Wheatcroft in the crowd, and Spieth walked over to him.

-For Chase, it was a thrill.
-For Wheatcroft, it was something deeper: A gesture of respect from a player whose career had skyrocketed while his own had wound down years earlier.
+For Chase, it was a moment he will cherish for the rest of his life, but for Wheatcroft, it was a gesture of respect from a player at his peak while his own had wound down years earlier.
 His son went, “Oh my god, do you know him?”
 And Wheatcroft’s answer surely makes every father around the world a little proud.
-“I’m like, eh, we knew each other back in the day from something.
+“I’m like, ‘eh, we knew each other back in the day from something.’
 So, yeah.
 But it was a cool, cool experience, man.
-What a place.”
+What a place!”

 ADVERTISEMENT